Man charged after incident with Longwood College Republicans - Farmville

 A man has been charged with three counts of misdemeanor assault and banned from the Longwood University campus after an alleged incident where two members of the Longwood College Republicans were sprayed with an unknown substance while campaigning for President Donald Trump Tuesday, Oct.
 27.

-The College Republicans Executive Board issued a statement concerning the incident on Facebook.
+The College Republican Executive Board issued a statement concerning the incident on Facebook.

 “They in no way provoked the attackers and did not reciprocate the violence they were shown,” the statement said of the two College Republicans at the table.
 “Our organization is deeply saddened that we were unable to publicly support our political candidate without fear of threats and attacks.”